Changing behavior through technology: therapeutic culture and the digital revolution

 Our findings so far points to an underexplored relationship of reinforcement between quantification and digitisation – how they fold into each other to make visible behavioural and psychological ‘problems’ and to construct them as amenable to technological intervention (Mills and Hilberg, forthcoming).

 These technologies are often presented as entirely new and ahistorical, while our project emphasises their immersion in social and cultural contexts with longstanding histories of the quantification of mental wellbeing.

 Fieldwork included time spent at the WHO mhGAP Forum and in South Africa, doing focus groups with young people who use wellbeing apps.

 Want to know more?

-As part of this research, we have organized two workshops on therapeutic cultures and technologies, and have an upcoming conference on Global Mental Health and Therapeutic Assemblages.
-Our research team will also be presenting our findings and ongoing research at various events, including: a paper on "The Psycho-Social Lives of Diagnostic Algorithms" at the XIX ISA World Congress of Sociology (July 15-21, 2018) in Toronto, Canada.
-We have a conference in India on Psy-Technologies planned for March, with our partners at the Tata Institute of Social Science (TISS), Mumbai.
-So stay tuned for further information!
+As part of this research, we organised two workshops on therapeutic cultures and technologies, and a conference on Global Mental Health and Therapeutic Assemblages.
+Our research team also presented our findings and ongoing research at various events, including: a paper on "The Psycho-Social Lives of Diagnostic Algorithms" at the XIX ISA World Congress of Sociology (July 15-21, 2018) in Toronto, Canada.